dxc-technology/halstack-style-guide/patterns/Form/README.md

 * Hiding fields allows for progressive disclosure.

 For example, as the user enters data in a form or makes a selection, more fields may be displayed or hidden, but the user only has to focus on the necessary fields to complete a task.

+## Helping users

+Helper text can be used as additional instructions to the user when filling in the form.
+It should be visible even on focus state and it can be replaced by an error message until the error is fixed in order to prevent adding more lines of text.
+More information can be found in the [helper text section](components/text-input/README.md) of the `text-input` component.

 ## Layout